top of page

 Are you experiencing any big changes or transformations in your life?

-Well, I think I’m experiencing many of the same changes and transformations in my personal and professional life that everyone is going through thanks to the Coronavirus pandemic and national politics.
-I like to say anxiety and worry are helping me grow up and slow down A LOT right now.
-It’s been a huge change to be with my children so much again.
-I am grateful to know them as students in a whole different (and very thorough) way.
-The time and connection are transforming my parenting.
-I’d also like to highlight the fact that I’m learning more about being kind to myself right now.
-It’s hard to be a mother, partner, and business owner under one roof right now.
+Well, I think I’m experiencing many of the same changes and transformations in my personal and professional life that every woman in midlife is going through - perimenopause is REAL!
+I like to say my hormones and my teenagers are helping me grow up and slow down A LOT right now.
+Parenting adolescents (my son is 15, my daughter is 13) has been a huge change from parenting children.
+Letting go of control over their choices is both VERY hard and very rewarding - I'm getting to know who they are becoming.
+What's wild is that they need me both more AND less!
+I’m also learning more about being kind to myself right now.
+It’s hard to be a mother, partner, and business owner while my own brain and body are changing.
 I practice looking at my expectations of myself more carefully and more kindly now than I ever have.

 If you could give your younger self 3 important tips about life what would they be?